1999 State of Origin series: Game III

-Game III played at Suncorp in treacherous wet conditions, featured plenty of dropped ball, but some of the skills on show made up for the errors.
+Game III was played at Suncorp in treacherous and wet conditions, featuring plenty of dropped balls.
+However, some of the skills on show made up for the errors.
 NSW captain, Brad Fittler was unavailable due to undergoing groin surgery earlier in the month.
 Laurie Daley once again demonstrated his prowess by miraculously scooping up a ball at his feet and off-loading to Terry Hill who then sent Matt Geyer over.
 Queensland's Paul Green somehow found his way through Ben Kennedy and Luke Ricketson to score and with Lockyer's conversion the Maroons led 6-4.

 Adrian Lam whose club doctor at the Sydney Roosters had refused to allow him to play because of a dislocated shoulder, was cleared to play for Queensland and proved his worth by squeezing out a miracle pass to put Lockyer over.
 Geyer then scored for the Blues after an unlikely kick through by prop Rodney Howe to level the scores.
 Queensland, knowing a draw would be enough to retain the shield, had no interest in a field goal and put all their energy into holding New South Wales out.